Sioux Falls: the State's Largest City

 - Sioux Falls has been ranked in the top ten cities its size by a national consulting firm as one of the best places for young professionals to live and work.
 Next Generation Consulting (NGC) studied residential and relocation patterns of 20- to 40-year-olds and interviewed 39,000 young professionals to determine Sioux Falls ranked eighth among cities between 100,000 and 200,000 people.
 Cities were scored based on seven indexes: earning, learning, vitality, around town, after hours, cost of lifestyle, and social capital.

-See Sioux Falls' quality of life in this video from the Sioux Falls Convention & Visitors Bureau.
+View the quality of life in Sioux Falls by seeing this video from the Sioux Falls Convention & Visitors Bureau.